UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

 \textbf{Visualization of the Emotion Transfer.} We further combine emotions with neutral objects to create interesting and meaningful emotional creations, as shown in Fig.~\hyperref[fig:transfer_merged]{10(a)}.
 Each row illustrates the effect of transferring a distinct emotion onto a range of neutral objects, including \emph{Bench}, \emph{Book}, \emph{Cup}, \emph{Lamp}, \emph{Room}, \emph{Sofa}, and \emph{Street}.
 For example, applying \emph{Amusement} to \emph{Bench} results in a colorful, lively park bench surrounded by vibrant scenery, evoking a cheerful and playful atmosphere, while combining \emph{Amusement} with \emph{Lamp} creates a display of multi-colored, whimsical lighting fixtures.
-Similarly, transferring \emph{Awe} onto \emph{Room} transforms it into a grandiose space with a breathtaking mountain mural, and applying \emph{Awe} to \emph{Street} produces a scenic, wide-open pathway with inspiring natural surroundings.
 These transformations highlight the model's flexibility in generating emotionally rich and contextually appropriate representations by integrating learned emotion features into neutral semantics.
 With such elements, one can automatically generate images with rich emotional content, enhancing visual storytelling and supporting applications where emotional impact is essential, such as digital art, advertising, and immersive media.